snowdrop/opentracing-tracer/README.md

 ## Configuration options

-All the available configuration options can be seen in `me.snowdrop.opentracing.tracer.JaegerConfigurationProperties`.
+All the available configuration options can be seen in `me.snowdrop.opentracing.tracer.jaeger.JaegerConfigurationProperties`.
 The prefix to be used for these properties is `opentracing.jaeger`.

 ## Defaults